rafaelvzago/ilab-client/README.md

 - Simple web interface for interacting with an AI model.
 - RESTful API endpoint for programmatic access.
-- Docker support for containerized deployment.
+- Docker/Podman support for containerized deployment.
+- Kubernetes manifests for cluster deployment.

 ## Prerequisites

 - Python 3.10 or higher
 - pip package manager
-- Docker (optional, for container deployment)
+- Docker or Podman (optional, for container deployment)
+- Make (optional, for building with Makefile)

 ## Installation